suz608/MiniBlogApp/README.md

 ## Features

-- **Encrypted User Authentication**: Secure sign-up and log-in functionality.
+- **Encrypted User Authentication**: Secure sign-up and login functionality.
 - **CRUD Operations**: Users can create, read, update, and delete blog posts.
-- **RESTful API**: Backend exposed as a REST API for seamless communication.
+- **RESTful API**: Utilizes REST APIs for seamless communication.
 - **Modern UI**: A sleek, responsive, and modern user interface styled with Tailwind CSS and PrimeIcons.
 - **User Data Storage**: MongoDB is used to store user data and blog posts.
 - **Pagination**: Posts are paginated, allowing users to browse through posts in manageable chunks.
-- **Navigation Bar&Dropdown Menu**: Provides a navigation bar and a dropdown menu to navigate between different sections of the app.
+- **Page Navigation**: Provides a navigation bar and a dropdown menu, allowing users to navigate through different pages of the app.

 ## Initial Design